About UsPartner With Us

 Neighborhoods

-Anna 1 Jewelry Womens Clothing East Village
+Anna 1 Jewelry Women's Clothing East Village

 “I make dresses for people who don’t like to buy dresses, and it’s a shop for people who don’t like to shop,” Kathy Kemp said.
-Though she insisted she was never a terrific seamstress, Kathy has enjoyed design since her childhood days crafting outfits for herself.
+Though she insists she was never a terrific seamstress, Kathy has enjoyed design since her childhood days crafting outfits for herself.
 As an adult, she turned her keen eye to refashioning vintage clothes.

 Kathy opened ANNA — named for the grandmother who taught her to sew — shortly after moving to New York, where she laid roots in the East Village.
 Being in the neighborhood in the 1990s was a particularly special time, and she believes the area’s unique spirit remains today.

-Kathy sources her fabrics from New York’s Garment Center, translates them into her own style, and has the final products refined by local seamstresses.
+Kathy sources her fabrics from New York’s Garment District, translates them into her own style, and has the final products refined by local seamstresses.
 “I like comfortable clothing that’s a little bit different but not crazy.”
-After stitching up a sample, she will wear it for a few days, judging how the piece feels, how it looks in different lights, how it moves, and how people react to it.
+After stitching up a sample, she will wear it for a few days, judging how the piece feels, how it looks in different lights, how it moves and how people react to it.
 It is a deeply personal and empathetic creative process.

-Her intimate connection to her work and her customers forms the business’ strong community.
+Her intimate connection to her work and her customers forms the business’s strong community.
 “ANNA is the kind of store you only tell your best friend about.
 We have a very well-edited group of people who shop here: it’s special people and their special people.”
 Just stepping into her cozy, old-fashioned boutique will let visitors experience what Kathy calls “ANNA magic.”

 Location